ViniCabralS/VNinjaCS/README.md

 </h2>

 <div align="center">
-  I am a <strong>Computer Science Student at Uninassau</strong>.
+  I am a <strong>Computer Science Student at Cesar School</strong>.
 Currently, trying to learn new languages, feel free to talk about anything with me.
 Looking forward to develop my skills and network.
 </div>

 <div align="center">